 David Thibodeau (he/him) has a keen interest in how both sport and policy can have an affect and create a meaningful impact to make people’s lives better.
 David started Sports for Social Impact to explore sport policy more in-depth and provide insightful analysis to those working in the sport industry.
 The aim of this is to explore different areas that sport policy can have a social impact and create lasting positive change in the community and the challenges that stand in the way of change.

-David is a National Coaching Certification Program (NCCP) certified level 1 coach, and is currently pursuing becoming certified level 2.
-He is currently in his 9th season of coaching competitive swimming.
+David is a National Coaching Certification Program (NCCP) certified swim coach.
+He has been coaching various ages and levels of swimming since starting in 2011.
 David was a competitive swimmer for 10 years, and was a member of Team New Brunswick at the Canada Games in 2013.
+He was appointed to the Canada Games Council Board of Directors in September of 2022.

 David works in policy development and program administration in the Canadian federal government.